 Dovecote Café: Grab your morning joe at this beloved Reservoir Hill anchor, which maintains its motto of being a “community first and cafe second.”
 (Insider’s tip: try the peach upside-down cake.)
 Popular pick-me-up: Dovecote features an array of small-batch coffees that pay homage to the owners’ backgrounds.
 Among them is Brewklyn Grind Coffee Roasters from co-owner Aisha Pew’s native Brooklyn.
 2501 Madison Ave., 443-961-8677

-Red Emma’s Bookstore Coffeehouse: Curl up with a good read at this cooperative-run bookstore, which is nearing an opening at its new space in Mt Vernon this fall.
+Red Emma’s Bookstore Coffeehouse: Curl up with a good read at this cooperative-run bookstore.
 On top of being a venue for various readings and arts events, the cafe serves vegetarian eats paired with its own house-roasted Thread Coffee.
 Popular pick-me-up: If you’re in the mood for a boozy beverage, add a shot of rye, vodka, or vanilla rum to any of the café’s featured drinks.
 1225 Cathedral St., 443-602-7611

 3 Bean Coffee: This inviting Federal Hill spot takes an ultra-local approach, serving Dangerously Delicious pies, Stone Mill pastries, and Kinderhook snacks.
 Enjoy the neighborhood vibe while sipping various coffees and loose leaf teas.
 Popular pick-me-up: A specialty drink menu lists seasonal sips including lavender and honey graham lattes.
 209 Key Highway, 410-216-3339